 Southern Museum offers a Mommy & ME preschool program every Thursday 10:00 a.m. and 11:30 am.
 Designed for preschool age children ages three to five-years-old and their caregivers, the Museum’s history, themes and exhibits provide a fun and exciting starting point for educational activities.
 Free with museum admission.
 No reservations required.

-After a 65 to 230 million year hiatus, Stone Mountain Park, Georgia’s most visited attraction has announced plans to debut its latest addition, Dinosaur Explore, set to open March 30 and run throughout the 2017 season.
+After a 65 to 230 million year hiatus, Stone Mountain Park, Georgia’s most visited attraction has debuted its latest addition, Dinosaur Explore!

 The prehistoric creature collection will be located behind the Dinotorium on wooded trails where families will discover giant dinosaurs that move and roar just like their ancient ancestors.
 The exhibition includes favorites like the king of the dinosaurs, Tyrannosaurus rex and a gentle, plant-eating Brachiosaurus that towers overhead nearly two stories tall.
 The collection also includes a three-horned Triceratops, a ferocious Allosaurus, a winged Pteranodon and many more.

-Dinosaur Explore opens March 30 for a limited time during 2017, and admission is FREE with any paid daily Adventure Pass or Mountain Membership.
-Also making its debut at the park March 30 is the loveable herd from Ice Age in the new “Ice Age: Dawn of the Dinosaurs™ 4D Experience.”
+Dinosaur Explore is now open and admission is FREE with any paid daily Adventure Pass or Mountain Membership.
+Starting this spring see the loveable herd from Ice Age in the new “Ice Age: Dawn of the Dinosaurs™ 4D Experience.”
 Sid, Manny, Diego and the rest of the crew embark on an action-packed adventure when they discover a lost world of dinosaurs.

 Paleolithic Stone Mountain Park